BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 You can find the COM port number in the device manager.
 Select the "Ports (COM & LPT)" category and look for a "Silicon Labs CP210x USB to UART Bridge (COMx)" device.
 When using a different USB to serial port bridge adapter, the name might differ but it will always show up as a device in that category with a specific COM-port id.
 {% endhint %}

-Now connect the shield to the Raspberry Pi, plug in the SD card and the power supply and watch the kernel messages flash by.
+Now connect the shield to the Raspberry Pi, plug in the SD card and an Ethernet cable (RPi is configured to use DHCP by default) and the power supply and watch the kernel messages flash by.
 You will be served a login prompt requesting a username and password.
 The default username and password can be found on the Raspberry Pi website.
 For Raspbian it is `pi` as username and `raspberry` as password.
 Once you login with these credentials you are presented with the command line interface.
 From this point on you can start to execute commands on the Pi.

 {% hint style="warning" %}
 **Default Logins**